Juweyriya/juweyriya/README.md

-📫 The best way to contact me:[LinkedIn:Juweyriya-Abdikadir](www.linkedin.com/in/juweyriya-abdikadir)
+📫 The best way to contact me is on LinkedIn:[Juweyriya-Abdikadir](www.linkedin.com/in/juweyriya-abdikadir)